New : KARMEN raises €100m in debt to simplify WCR financing

 The size and stage of the company seeking financing is a key criterion.
 It certainly allowsthe company manager tomake a better choice of financing, but above all it has the consequence ofruling out certain options

-The choice of available financing is sometimes more limited depending on the size of the company.
-For example, access to credit is very complicated for financing start-ups with no convincing track record.
+The choice of available financing is sometimes more limited, depending on the size of the company.
+For example, applying for credit is very complicated for start-ups with no convincing track record.

 For their part, grants or crowdfunding are proving to be inadequate, or even insufficient, for large structures.